Breast Lift with Implants

 How much is the consultation?

-The cost of the consultation is $185.
+The cost of the consultation is $250.
 This fee is payable when you call to book and confirm the appointment.
-As we exclusively reserve your appointment schedule, please do note that the consultation fee is non refundable in an event of a no show or if you cancel/reschedule your appointment.
+As we exclusively reserve your appointment schedule, please do note that the consultation fee is non refundable/transferable in an event of a no show, cancellation, rescheduling, change of mind etc etc. You are essentially paying for the time we are blocking out.

 Can I take a look and some before and afters?